Skip to main contentSkip to navigation

 Your Data Is Probably Still There.

 Your hard drive shows as RAW, asks to be formatted, or files are suddenly inaccessible.
 This does not mean your data is gone.
 When a hard drive becomes corrupted, only the file system structure is damaged.
 The actual files on the platters are usually intact.
-Our corrupted hard drive data recovery service can get them back.
+Our hard drive data recovery service rebuilds the translator module and extracts files even when the file system is unreadable.

 Louis Rossmann